Jeb Putzier

-Jebediah Lee Putzier (pronounced PUTT-zeer) (born January 20, 1979) is an American former professional football tight end.
-He was selected by the Denver Broncos in the sixth round of the 2002 NFL draft.
+Jebediah Lee Putzier (pronounced PUTT-zeer) (born January 20, 1979) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Boise State Broncos and was selected by the Denver Broncos in the sixth round of the 2002 NFL draft.
 Putzier also played for the Houston Texans, Seattle Seahawks, and the UFL's Omaha Nighthawks.

 Early life

 Putzier attended Eagle High School in his hometown Eagle, Idaho.
 In addition to playing football, Putzier also garnered athletic letters in basketball, track and baseball.